DoraShao/TuneSwing-C/README.md

-# TuneSwing-C
+ TuneSwing-C
-# This is the TuneSwing App using Xcode objective C
+ This is the TuneSwing App using Xcode Objective-C TuneSwing is an iOS music app that plays different genres of music by a simple slide.
-# TuneSwing is an music ios app that will play different genre of music by simple finger movement
+ New ways to explore music and explore yourself.